Mexico Drug War Fast Facts

 February 2007 - More than 20,000 Mexican soldiers and federal police are spread out across Mexico as part of President Calderon's drug war.

-June 25, 2007 - Mexican President Felipe Calderon fires 284 federal police commanders to weed out corruption.
+June 25, 2007 - President Calderon fires 284 federal police commanders to weed out corruption.

 2007 - In the first full year of the drug war, 2,837 people are killed.
 (Mexican government, April 2010)